romanpauk/dingo/docs/getting-started.md

 - [Core Concepts](core-concepts.md) for understanding how registration policies interact.
-- [Advanced Topics](advanced-topics.md) for views, nesting, or custom traits.
+- [Advanced Topics](advanced-topics.md) for lookups, nesting, or custom traits.
 - [Examples](examples.md) for learning from runnable programs.